ericaraujophd/26sp-cs112/content/week14/lab14.md

 Inspect the code in **HashTable.h** and **HashTable.cpp**.
 There is not much there, but it is a start.
 Do notice that there is a static constant integer called `TABLE_SIZE`, initialized to the value 200.

 Create the hash table data structure in the **private:** section, calling it `myTable`.
-For this project, the table must be a vector of sets of strings (in class we used a vector of lists).
+For this project, the table must be a vector of **sets** of strings (in class we used a vector of lists, not a vector of sets).

 In the constructor, initialize `myTable` to have `TABLE_SIZE` buckets by calling